GarnierLenny/internship-technical-test/README.md

 # Part 1: Vanilla

-The first step is defining what application I will make, after stumbling upon many APIs I decided to make an application based on the [colormind](http://colormind.io/api-access/) API which provides palettes of matching colors.
+The first step is defining what application I will make, after stumbling upon many APIs I decided to make an application based on the [Colormind API](http://colormind.io/api-access/) which provides palettes of matching colors.

 I want the user to be able to generate a palette of colors until he is satisfied, I also want him to be able to copy easily in the clipboard the colors he is interested in.
 He should also be able to copy the wanted color in hexadecimal or rgb format.